top of page

 Twyfelfontein is one of the most extensive rock-art galleries on the continent and has been inhabited by Stone-age hunter-gatherers.
 In the ancient past, this area attracted wildlife, creating a paradise for the hunters who eventually left their marks on the surrounding rocks.
 Animals, animal tracks and geometric designs are well represented here, though there are surprisingly few human figures.

-Benarrivati Africa Luxury Travel - Namibia - Luderitz
+Benarrivati Africa Luxury Travel Experts - Namibia - Spitzenkoppe

-Benarrivati Africa Luxury Travel - Namibia - Damaraland
+Benarrivati Africa Luxury Travel Experts - Namibia - Damaraland

 Damaraland